 Funded by The Royal Victoria Hall Foundation.

-The performance in Ringwood is the last scheduled for this production.
+The performance in Ringwood is the last scheduled for this production before it ends it present touring cycle.

 Young Herbert is a little horror.
 Living on a boat should be the ideal life for a wannabe pirate, but the boat’s grounded until Herbert can learn to tidy his cabin, eat his greens and be more polite.
 A big storm brews up when Herbert is sent home from school and Mum calls on Great Uncle Albatross – navy captain and scourge of all pirates – to warn him of the dangers of rebellion.